Barinas, Barinas: History

 The original city was founded under the name Altamira de Caceres on June 30, 1577, by Captain Juan Andres Varela fulfilling orders of the governor of La Grita Francisco de Cáceres, who had founded this Andean city and established it governorate in 1576.

 In 1786 Barinas state was established in the territories of the existing states of Barinas and Apure.
 The city became the capital of the state and an important bastion of the patriots during the War of Independence.
 Cristóbal Mendoza, the first President of Venezuela, lived and practiced his profession in Barinas.

 Etymology

 The name of the city comes from an indigenous word which identifies a strong wind that occurs during the rainy season, from the valleys of Santo Domingo.

 Geography

 The city is located in the northwest part of the state, along the river Santo Domingo in the Andean foothills about 165 km from the city of Mérida and 525 km from Caracas.
 The city has about 270,000 inhabitants and is the most populous in the state of Barinas and one of the largest Venezuelan llanos cities alongside Calabozo, Acarigua-Araure, Guanare and San Fernando de Apure.
 The city is located about 188 meters above sea level.

+Climate

+Barinas experiences a tropical savanna climate (Köppen: Aw) characterized by consistently hot temperatures throughout the year and a distinct wet and dry season pattern.

+Barinas experiences a wet season from April to November, with rainfall peaking in June, and a dry season from December to March.
+The total annual precipitation is 1650 mm.
+March, before the onset of the rainy season, is the hottest month, with an average high temperature above 35 C, while June through August in the wet season are the coolest months, with high temperatures close to 31 C.